apache/spark/docs/mllib-clustering.md

 {% endhighlight %}

 As you add new text files with data the cluster centers will update.
-Each data point should be formatted as `[x1, x2, x3]`.
+Each training point should be formatted as `[x1, x2, x3]`, and each test data point should be formatted as `(y, [x1, x2, x3])`, where `y` is some useful label or identifier (e.g. a true category assignment).
 Anytime a text file is placed in `/training/data/dir` the model will update.
 Anytime a text file is placed in `/testing/data/dir` you will see predictions.
-With new data, the cluster centers will change.
+With new data, the cluster centers will change!

 </div>